cemalsenel/petclinic-microservices-project/README.md

 # Distributed version of the Spring PetClinic Sample Application built with Spring Cloud

+In this project, fully automated microservices application is used.
+Dockerized Web Application is developed in Java Springboot and Spring Cloud Frameworks and integrated with MySQL database.
+The project is to create full microservices, CI/CD Pipelines, and deployment on a Kubernetes cluster with monitoring.
+Kubernetes cluster is created and managed with Rancher.
+Jenkins is used as the CI/CD automation tool and created all the infrastructure on AWS EC2 Service.
+Also, GitHub is used as the version control system during the whole process.
+Base branches namely master, dev, and release are prepared for the DevOps cycle.

 [![Build Status](https://travis-ci.org/spring-petclinic/spring-petclinic-microservices.svg?branch=master)](https://travis-ci.org/spring-petclinic/spring-petclinic-microservices/) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This microservices branch was initially derived from [AngularJS version](https://github.com/spring-petclinic/spring-petclinic-angular1) to demonstrate how to split sample Spring application into [microservices](http://www.martinfowler.com/articles/microservices.html).
 To achieve that goal we used [Spring Cloud Netflix](https://github.com/spring-cloud/spring-cloud-netflix) technology stack.